-A schemata is a pattern of thinking that describes our seeking for meaning and how we categorise information and store it in small boxes that we call our memory, which forms our experiences and knowledge.
+A schemata is a pattern of thinking that describes our seeking for meaning and how we categorize information and store it in small boxes that we call our memory, which forms our experiences and knowledge.
 What meanings we are creating from a narrative perspective is not easy to tell.
-However, what isn´t that unpredictable and arbitrary as we might think are the schemata that are running like a goal-oriented vehicle that make us look for causes and consequences in familiar patterns.
+However, what isn´t that unpredictable and arbitrary as we might think are the schemata that are running like a goal-oriented vehicle that makes us look for causes and consequences in familiar patterns.

 Have you ever wondered how surprises relate to our emotions beyond physical reactions and the horror genre?
 Would you like to know how a narrative constructor thinks in the creation of curiosity, surprises and suspense and how the cognitive vehicle of narrative works?